-- The course aims to assist students to be familiar with fundamentals of telecommunications, develop understanding of digital modulation and coding theory, and deduce and analyse the behaviour of a telecommunication system.
+- performance analysis, synchronization techniques, coding theory (block codes and convolutional codes), and multi-carrier modulation and coding. - The course aims to assist students to be familiar with fundamentals of telecommunications, develop understanding of digital modulation and coding theory, and deduce and analyse the behaviour of a telecommunication system.